davidobrien1/MLSProject/README.md

 The investigations contained within the repository relate to the Boston House Prices dataset.
 Python, scipy, keras and jupyter have been used to analyse the dataset.

 The main work for this project is contained within the 'mlsproject.ipynb' file.
-This is a jupyter notebook and can be run on any manchine that has jupyter installed.
-Another useful way to view the file is by pasting the repository address in relevant box at https://nbviewer.jupyter.org/ The 'bostondata.csv' file
+This is a jupyter notebook and can be run on any machine that has jupyter installed.
+Another useful way to view the file is by pasting the repository address in relevant box at https://nbviewer.jupyter.org/ The 'bostondata.csv' file contains the boston price dataset

 The main aim of this project is as follows: